Medellin, Colombia

 When we asked people about industries and career opportunities in Medellin, they reponded:

 "Foreigners often find work in Medellin in a variety of industries, including hospitality, tourism, teaching, and IT.
 Many foreigners also work in the service industry, such as restaurants, bars, and cafes.
 Additionally, there are opportunities for foreigners to work in the medical field, as well as in the finance and banking sectors.
-Other popular job opportunities for foreigners in Medellin include working in the retail industry, as well as in the construction and engineering fields," said one expat in Medellin.
+Other popular job opportunities for foreigners in Medellin include working in the retail industry, as well as in the construction and engineering fields," wrote one member in Medellin.

 What is life like in Medellin?